 As a feminist sociologist studying men who, according to the pilot findings, find it difficult to cope with gender issues in these unsettled times, and seeking to decipher the sense of vulnerability by men and women in a privileged environment, I face a significant epistemic-ideological challenge.
 In the proposed study, I choose to suspend my critical judgement and delve into the interviewees’ deep story.
 In doing so, I adopt Arlie Hochschild's (2018) approach in her study of the American right, to suspend judgements and study the interviewees’ narratives as felt.
 My basic assumption is that the way men and women perceive themselves in organizational environments has significant implications for the understanding of gender equality in today’s organizations, since these perceptions reveal tensions that facilitate and obstruct social change.

+I expect the proposed study to make novel conceptual, theoretical, and empirical contributions to the contemporary sociological body of knowledge of gender and organizations.
+This research will contribute to the cultural sociology of morality by addressing gender at work analytically as a moral question that varies with the cultural and organizational context.

+Through the analytical lens of the cultural sociology of morality, my interviews with high-tech managers will reveal each organization’s cultural pressures, risks and anxieties.
+The study will inform our understanding the ways that women and men in positions of power feel morally worthy and what threatens their moral worth in workplace environments that publicize egalitarian ethics but remain male-dominated.
+The findings will add to our knowledge about how perceptions, interpretations, and translations of cultural countertrends permeate everyday organizational life.
+Importantly, the proposed research will help reveal the tensions that hinder and promote social change at work.

 Bibliography

 Abend, Gabriel.
 2011.
 “Thick Concepts and the Moral Brain.”
 European Journal of Sociology / Archives Européennes de Sociologie / Europäisches Archiv für Soziologie 52(1): 143–72.